gardener/gardener/docs/concepts/apiserver_admission_plugins.md

 _(enabled by default)_

 This admission controller reacts on `CREATE` and `UPDATE` operations for `NamespacedCloudProfile`s.
-It primarily validates if the referenced parent `CloudProfile` exits in the system.
+It primarily validates if the referenced parent `CloudProfile` exists in the system.
 In addition, the admission controller ensures that the `NamespacedCloudProfile` only configures new machine types, and does not overwrite those from the parent `CloudProfile`.